JeromeBu/API-template/README.md

 npm run dev <!-- start dev server (with nodemon)-->

 npm run test <!-- run test (need to have server started) -->

+A mailgun API and domain is needed to use mail (for signup and password recovery) It should be in .env :
+MAILGUN_API_KEY = "your api key"
+MAILGUN_DOMAIN = "your domain"

+You can also choose your port and mongoDB uri with the env variables:
+DEV_APP_PORT
+DEV_MONGODB_URI

+TEST_APP_PORT
+TEST_MONGODB_URI

+in production :
+PROD_MONGODB_URI